 Chromatic aberration (purple fringing on high-contrast boundaries) is only noticable at 350mm and is barely visible at shorter focal lengths.

-This reveals noticable barrel distortion at 70mm, which quickly transitions to the same degree of pincushion distortion at 135mm.
+This reveals noticeable barrel distortion at 70mm, which quickly transitions to the same degree of pincushion distortion at 135mm.
 This then progressively diminishes as you continue to zoom in, but the pincushion effect still remains visible.

 However, you'll invariably want to leave automatic distortion correction enabled when processing your raw files, and this almost perfectly corrects all distortion from the 70-350mm throughout the focal range.

 Image quality is very impressive overall, and the maximum ‘effective’ focal length of 525mm is truly remarkable for such a compact and lightweight lens, making it a perfect match for Sony’s mirrorless APS-C camera bodies.
-It doesn’t have the world’s most effective optical stabilizer, but you can still expect a good hit rate of sharp handheld shots down to shutter speeds of around 1/100th.
+It doesn’t have the world’s most effective optical stabilizer, but you can still expect a good hit rate of sharp handheld shots down to shutter speeds of around 1/100sec.

 All in all, this is a very desirable lens.